Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: Sphaleron and gravitational wave

-In Fig.\ref{fig:2} and \ref{fig:3}, the larger $m_d$ is, the higher the barrier of effective potential is, the higher the maximum of $\Omega h^2$ is.
-Because the higher the barrier is, the more shocking the EWPT process is, so the gravitational waves generated from it are larger.
+When the mass of Dilaton changes, the effective potential also changes so the sphaleron energy will change leading to $\Omega h^2$ depending on $m_{\mathcal{D}}$.
+In Fig.\ref{fig:2}, the larger $m_{\mathcal{D}}$ is, the higher the barrier of effective potential is, the higher the maximum of $\Omega h^2$ is.
+Because the higher the barrier is, the more violent the EWPT process is, so the gravitational waves generated from it are larger.
+In Fig. \ref{fig:2}, for $300$ GeV $\le m_{\mathcal{D}}<600$ GeV, the maximum value of $\Omega h^2$ lies in the range from $10^{-16}$ to $10^{-11}$.
+This is a very wide range, or in other words $\Omega h^2$ increases very rapidly over a mass range of $300$ GeV.
 Furthermore, for $\Omega h^2$ to increase 10 times, the mass of Dilaton increases by $50$ GeV.